Skip to main content

 Work

-You could work as a civil engineering technician and study part time for a degree or apprenticeship while you work.
+You could work as a civil engineering technician and study on the job for a degree or apprenticeship.

 More Information